p0bs/shiny.moduler/README.md

 Why create this package?
 Well, I found that most of the code examples for Shiny stopped just before the point of building a main module to control sub-modules.
 As such, I thought I would go a bit further, in the hope that it might prove useful to others.

+To see the resulting Shiny app, [run it here](https://robin.shinyapps.io/Modules/).

 <br/>

 ## Installation